Ripari Villabruna: History

 The ablation and removal of debris in the Cismon valley, in the Sovramonte municipality, province of Belluno, Italy during the late 1980s led to the discovery of several rock shelters (abris).
-Located at a height of 500 m above sea level they show impressive traces of the settlement by prehistoric people and their activities.
+Located at a height of 500 m above sea level they show impressive traces of settlement by prehistoric people and their activities.

 The rock shelters, named after their discoverer "Ripari Villabruna", are part of a complex system of sites that reach from the lowest points of the valley to alpine heights.
 Excavations confirm that humans frequently occupied the site for short periods in a late Epigravettian cultural context, carbon dated to begin around 14,000 years ago and continuing to the middle of the ensuing Holocene.